balena-io-modules/jellyschema/NOTES.md

   * lifetimes: remove unnecessary clones
   * most of the above are marked with `todo` or `fixme` in the code
 * after adding support for basic features:do a sweep through the spec and add tests for edge cases etc

+Spec notes:
+* password field - should it have associated `UIObject` widget